What's New in Tracker.js

 data-link-domains="yoursite.com,app.yoursite.com,docs.yoursite.com"></script>

-Do Not Track Respect
+Do Not Track and Site Opt-Out

 <script src="https://api.agentanalytics.sh/tracker.js"